PeerInfinity/Archipelago/docs/json/user/quick-start.md

 # Quick Start Guide

-Welcome to the Archipelago JSON Web Client!
 This guide will help you get started with the two primary ways to use the application: as an advanced tracker for a standard multiworld game, and as a player in the incremental "Archipelago Loops" game mode.

 **[Try the JSON Web Client Live](https://peerinfinity.github.io/Archipelago/)**